Misfits (band): 1995–2000: Reformation and new lineup

 A tribute album was also released in 1997 titled Violent World: A Tribute to the Misfits, featuring numerous punk rock and hardcore bands covering their songs.
 Another tribute album, Hell on Earth: A Tribute to the Misfits, was released in 2000 featuring death metal, hard rock, and gothic rock acts.

 The new incarnation of the Misfits released their debut album American Psycho in 1997.
 They filmed music videos for the songs "American Psycho" and "Dig Up Her Bones".
-The band toured Europe and North America in support of the album and appeared as characters in World Championship Wrestling.
+The band toured Europe and North America in support of the album and appeared as characters in World Championship Wrestling as tag team for wrestler Ian "Vampiro" Hodgkinson.
 Graves took a hiatus from the band in 1998, during which Myke Itzazone of Empire Hideous filled in as singer during tours of South America and Europe.
 After Graves' return the band signed to Roadrunner Records, releasing Famous Monsters in October 1999 and filming a music video for the single Scream!
 They made additional film appearances in Big Money Hustlas (2000), Bruiser (2000), and Campfire Stories (2001) and continued to tour, but tensions between the band members began to grow.
 During a performance at the House of Blues in Orlando, Florida on October 25, 2000, Graves and Chud both quit the band and walked off stage.
 The two later released an album under the name Graves before splitting up; Graves went on to sing for Gotham Road and then launched a solo career, while Chud formed Dr. Chud's X-Ward.
 Meanwhile, Doyle took an indefinite hiatus from performing as he divorced, remarried, had a fourth child, and dealt with tendonitis in his elbow.